ShaikAnwarr/Mausam/README.md

 # Mausam
 Weather Application

-Want to see project source code:- go through second branch name master then only you can see source code .
+Want to see project source code:- go through second branch named(as master) then only you can see source code .